ozizination1/alx-pre_course/README.md

 This is my first readme file,
-i am also collaborating with someone on this project. i am loving this journey.
+I am also collaborating with someone on this project. i am loving this journey.